 If there is a mortgage contingency in the purchase agreement and you aren’t approved for the loan within the time frame specified, it’s as if the sales contract never existed.
 Both parties are restored to their initial position – the seller is free to relist, and the buyer gets their earnest money returned so they can walk away without any further obligation.

-What Are The Terms That Need To Be Included In A Mortgage Contingency?
+What To Include In A Mortgage Contingency

 This may or may not be for the purchase price associated with the offer itself, depending on how much savings you might have to bring to the table and still close the deal.